Pasteles en Hoja (Caribbean Style Tamales)

-Aside from green bananas, plantains and yautia [yam] are also used for the dough.
-If only green plantains are used, the dough will result tough; you will need to add at least one or two ripe yellow plantains.
+In addition to green bananas, plantains and yautia (yam) are also used in the dough.
+If only green plantains are used, the resulting dough will be tough, so ripe yellow plantains are often added to achieve the desired texture.

-Over low heat mix the sautee annato in oil or shortening.
+Over low heat sauté the annatto in oil or shortening.

 Pork shoulder seasoned with Dominican sazón.

-Wash plantain leaves, and steam them over fire or in a pot of boiling water for a minute or two.
+Wash plantain leaves and steam them over the fire or in a pot of boiling water for a minute or two.
 This process will help them get more manageable.

-Place pasteles dough over the plantain leave and in the center.
+Place pasteles dough over the plantain leaf and in the center.
 Top with the filling and fold over.
-Form in shape of a small envelope.
+Form in the shape of a small envelope.

 Dominican Pasteles en Hoja